Last Updated on

 One of the major challenges in a world today, where the global population is growing, is waste disposal, and we are producing vast quantities of industrial and consumer waste.

 Not all waste disposal leads to land pollution but it has now become abundantly clear that we are trying to dispose of huge quantities of materials (such as plastics) that our natural environment does not know how to break down.
+As responsible individuals, we can learn more good things that can help contribute to the environment, one of which is knowing how to recycle our waste.

 Urbanization of huge areas of land also create some serious challenges as such a concentration of people in one area means that their waste has got to go somewhere.